The Way We Was: Plot

 When the Simpsons' television set breaks, Marge tells her children how she and Homer met in a flashback.
-Marge and Homer were both high school seniors in 1974.
-Homer and his close friend Barney earned detention for smoking in the boys' restroom.
-Unlike Homer, Marge was studious, but she was also sent to detention for burning a bra at a feminist rally.
-Homer instantly fell in love with Marge the first time he saw her in the detention room.
-Despite his father Abe's warning that he was aiming too high, Homer was determined to win Marge's heart.
+Marge and Homer were both high school seniors in 1974; one day, Homer and his best friend Barney earn detention after skipping class to smoke in the boys' bathroom.
+Unlike Homer, Marge is studious, but is also sent to detention for burning a bra at a feminist rally.
+Homer instantly falls in love with Marge on seeing her in the detention room.
+Despite his father's warning that he is aiming too high, Homer is determined to win Marge's heart.

-To impress Marge, Homer joined her debate team, where he learned she was romantically interested in the more articulate Artie Ziff.
-Homer asked Marge to tutor him in French, and she accepted his invitation to the senior prom.
-When Homer confessed that he was not enrolled in French class and was only using the ruse to spend time with her, Marge told him off for making her needlessly stay awake late the night before an important debate tournament.
-She lost the debate to Artie, who asked her to be his prom date out of sympathy.
-Homer was unaware of this, so he unexpectedly arrived at her house on prom night.
-When Artie arrived moments later, Homer despondently left and attended the prom alone.
+To impress Marge, Homer joins her debate team, where he learns she is romantically interested in the more articulate Artie Ziff.
+Homer asks Marge to tutor him in French, and she accepts his invitation to the senior prom.
+However, when Homer confesses that he was not enrolled in French class and was only using the ruse to spend time with her, Marge scolds him for lying to her and making her needlessly stay awake late the night before an important debate tournament.
+She loses the debate to Artie, who asks her to be his prom date instead.
+Marge agrees.
+Homer, unaware of this, unexpectedly arrives at her house on prom night.
+When Artie arrives moments later, Homer despondently leaves and attends the prom alone.

-Artie and Marge were crowned prom king and queen and shared the first dance.
-Marge found Homer crying in the hallway.
-He confessed his feelings for her, and although she was sympathetic, she urged him to accept her love for Artie.
-At Inspiration Point after the prom, Artie tried to make out with Marge in the back seat of his car; when he tore her dress in a fit of passion, Marge slapped him and demanded to be taken home, passing by Homer walking alone after he ran out of money to pay for his limousine rental.
-Realizing she was in love with Homer, and spurred on by overhearing her father criticize him, Marge returned in her car to pick him up and apologized for her foolish mistake she made.
-Homer fixed the torn strap of her dress with the corsage he had bought for her.
-As Marge ends her flashback, Lisa and Maggie are touched, but Bart makes gagging sounds of disgust.
+Artie and Marge are crowned prom king and queen and share the first dance.
+Marge finds Homer crying in the hallway.
+He confesses his feelings for her, and, although sympathetic, she urges him to accept her love for Artie.
+At Inspiration Point after the prom, Artie tries to make out with Marge in the back seat of his car; when he tears her dress in a fit of passion, Marge slaps him and demands to be taken home, passing by Homer walking alone after he ran out of money to pay for his limousine rental.
+Realizing she is actually in love with Homer, and spurred on by overhearing her parents Clancy and Jacqueline criticize him, Marge returns in her car to pick him up and apologizes for the foolish mistake she made.
+Homer fixes the torn strap of her dress with the corsage he had bought for her, and tells Marge he will never be able to let her go, "and I never have".
+When the flashback ends, Homer and Marge kiss.
+Lisa and Maggie are touched, but Bart makes loud gagging noises in disgust.